Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 where $\delta$ is an autoregressive [AR(1)] coefficient and $\omega_{h,r,y,d}$ is the expected temperature before accounting for temporal autocorrelation in the error structure.

 $X_{0}$ is the $n \times K_0$ matrix of predictor values. $B_0$ is the vector of $K_0$ coefficients, where $K_0$ is the number of fixed effects parameters including the overall intercept.
-We used **???XX???** fixed effect parameters including the overall intercept.
-These include **??latitude, longitude, upstream drainage area, percent forest cover, elevation, surficial coarseness classification, percent wetland area, upstream impounded area, and an interaction of drainage area and air temperature??**.
+We used 15 fixed effect parameters including the overall intercept and interactions.
+These were 2-day total precipitation, 30-day cumulative precipitation, drainage area, upstream impounded area, percent forest cover within the catchment and upstream catchments and various two- and three-way interactions (Table 1?).
 We assumed the following distributions and vague priors for the fixed effects coefficients

 $$ B_0 \sim \mathcal{N}(0,\sigma_{k_0}), \text{for $k_0 = 1,...,K_0$,} $$